belaventer/arts-by-bela/TESTING.md

 All CSS, JS and Python files were validated and returned no errors at the time of this entry.
 Auto generated Python files, as "app/migrations/*.py" were not validated as they are not created manually.

 The HTML templates were tested by direct input of the rendered website.
 The errors returned were related to Materialize / Stripe auto generated code.
 No written custom HTML returned errors.
+HTML content emails were not validated as there was inline styling being auto-gerenerated from django-inlinecss.

-The following templates and scenarios were tested
+The following templates and scenarios were tested:

 - index.html
 - showcase.html - with and without artworks on database